nicoloceneda/QR-HFDTD-RNN/Programming Computing Setup.md

 In [3]: db.create_pgpass_file()
 ```

+> To disconnect from ipython3, type on the Terminal `quit`

 This will require to enter the WRDS username and password only at the first login.
 Once this file is created, it is sufficient to run the followin code to establish a connection to WRDS:

 ```